padresb/BeatDrop-Music-Visualizer-MacOS/README.md

 ## Second method: Using [CMake](https://cmake.org) (for latest version build)

+Before this, [Git](https://git-scm.com) is required for cloning repositories.

 1. Make sure you have disabled the vcpkg feature (if you want).
 First go to Project from toolbar, click properties, then go to Configuration Properties -> vcpkg, then turn the first two options off.
 It should look like this:
 <img width="786" height="544" alt="image" src="https://github.com/user-attachments/assets/f1351a8b-e03c-4379-a13b-ae3804fd9c3b" />